The 10 Best Private Streaming Platforms and Apps in 2025

 End-to-end video platform for media & enterprises.

-IBM Cloud Video (formerly UStream) was founded over a decade ago to connect military personnel overseas with loved ones back home.
+IBM Cloud Video was founded over a decade ago to connect military personnel overseas with loved ones back home.
 The private video streaming service was formerly UStream, but IBM acquired it in 2016.

 Basic Functionality

-IBM Live Video is primarily a live-streaming company but also has VOD capabilities.
+IBM Video Streaming is primarily a live-streaming company but also has VOD capabilities.
 This OVP offers two main packages: free, paid, and enterprise.
 Most features are available with paid packages, but the enterprise packages are all-inclusive.

 Detailed Features